tonton-pixel/vade-mecum-shelf/README.md

 - It is possible to quickly scroll to the top or to the bottom of the utility from the `View` menu.

-- A utility can be displayed either by clicking its name in the navigation sidebar, or by selecting its name from the `Titles` menu.
+- A utility can be displayed either by clicking its name in the navigation sidebar, or by selecting its name from the `Utilities` menu.

 - From the `Developer` menu, it is possible to reveal the app's executable file, and also to open the user data directory (where the persistent settings get stored), as well as the temporary items directory.

-## Titles
+## Utilities

 The following utilities are currently available: